Lawrence's Oak Hill Cemetery

 Page 1 of Oak Hill Cemetery tour

 The next stop on the Oak Hill Cemetery tour is along the roadway in section 10.
 John P. Usher (1816-1889) was President Abraham Lincoln's Secretary of Interior from 1863 to 1865.
-THe Usher family vault emerges from a low hillside.
+The Usher family vault emerges from a low hillside.
 Is is made of limestone and has a neo-classical front with an opening framed by gray granite columns.

 Usher family vault in Lawrence Kansas' Oak Park Cemetery.